parmstro/sat_dev_builder/README.md

 ### Notes:

+At this time, do not run ansible-playbook ... site.yml as the code currently does not build the other elements of the site.
+See below.

 There are a *lot* of variables!
 You will need to update them for your environment.
 Part of this project will be to provide many samples in the directory that supports the target configuration. e.g. We will put sample manifest configurations in the vars/manifest directory